RodolfoFerro/psychopathology-fer-assistant/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a Pull Request -->

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under a GPLv3 License.
 See `LICENSE` for more information.

 <!-- CONTACT -->